 I’ve already stated this rather recently, but Microsoft has done a serious amount of damage control over the past few years in trying to rectify the image of the Xbox One.

-Recently, #CallofDuty #BlackOps2 also proved how much gamers really care about backwards compatibility, and the list of Xbox One backwards compatible titles seems to grow each week; something which isn’t really available on PS4 (unless you like to stream single-player games.)
+Gamers also really seem to care about backwards compatibility; something which isn’t really available on PS4 (unless you like to stream single-player games.)

-I do definitely think that if the Xbox One is to catch up to the PS4 in terms of sales that a shift in focus (from multimedia to gaming) was required and this has definitely happened.
-The only thing that is required is for Microsoft to announce more worthwhile exclusives for the Xbox One and upcoming Project Scorpio and I believe they’ll definitely have a solid chance of turning the tide.
+I do think that if the Xbox One is to catch up to the PS4 in terms of sales, a shift in focus (from multimedia to gaming) was required and this has definitely happened.
+The only thing that is required is for Microsoft to announce more worthwhile exclusives for the Xbox One and I believe they’ll definitely have a solid chance of turning the tide.

-With the rumoured high price of Project Scorpio, but increased capabilities of the console, it will be interesting to see if it, along with previously mentioned incentives, is enough to push Microsoft ahead in the console sales race.
+With the Xbox One X having been recently released, but increased capabilities of the console, it will be interesting to see if it, along with previously mentioned incentives, is enough to push Microsoft ahead in the console sales race.

 I guess we’ll just have to wait and see.